ezeen/yolo/README.md

 # Creation of the StatefulSet which will allow MongoDB to retain a unique network identity and persistent storage

 # We run kubectl apply -f frontend-deployment.yaml and ubectl apply -f backend-deploymen.yaml to apply them to the GKE cluster

+# We run kubectl get pods to make sure the pods are ready and kubectl get services to see if the services are active.

+# Here is the URL after successful deployment 34.55.65.11 :3000